itachi-py/noiceBot/README.md

 # noiceBot
-Discord bot developed my Mo Oruc for Schatz Capital.
+Discord bot developed by Mo Oruc for Schatz Capital.